pmsanz/planday/README.md

 For Task 2, add an endpoint and the necessary services to create an open shift.
 An open shift is a shift without an employee assigned to it.

+# Important clarification

+The database was updated with an default employee.
+To be able to set the default EmployeeId for open shifts as -1.
+All validations are now handled in the controller, not as part of the database constraints.

 **Acceptance criteria:**

 - The endpoint creates a shift without an employee assigned to it.